agrawal-priyank/DataStructuresandAlgorithm/README.md

-# Data Structures and Algorithm MOOC - Coursera
+# Data Structures and Algorithms MOOC - Coursera
 By: University of California, San Diego

 # Description
 This is an online course which I completed in Summer 2016.
-The programming assignments enabled to solve different problems using different algorithmic design patters mainly with the following three approaches:
+The programming assignments of this course enabled me to solve different problems using different algorithmic design patters mainly with the following three approaches:

-1. Greedy
+1. Greedy Algorithm
 2. Divide and Conquer
 3. Dynamic Programming